infinum/frontend-handbook/JavaScript/React.md

 # React Guidelines and Best Practices

-*Guides are not rules and should not be followed blindly.
-Use your head and think.*
+_Guides are not rules and should not be followed blindly.
+Use your head and think._

+If you're using Prettier, there are some styling rules here that will be overriden by the formatter.
+In that case, ignore the styleguides mentioned here.

 ### File Organization and Naming

 As it is a good practice to divide React components as container and presentational components, you should place them in separate folders (this example uses **containers** and **components** for folder naming, but there are other naming conventions, depending on the use case and preference of developers).

 ```
 ...
 ├─ components
 ├─ containers
 ...
 ```